Stercomata

 Stercomata (or stercomes) are extracellular pellets of waste material produced by some groups of foraminiferans, including xenophyophoreans and komokiaceans, Gromia, and testate amoebae.
 The pellets are ovoid (egg-shaped), brownish in color, and on average measure from 10-20 μm in length.
 Stercomata are composed of small mineral grains and undigested waste products held together by strands of glycosaminoglycans.

 The term “sterkome” was first used Schaudinn in 1899 to describe the balls of undigested food remains produced by the testate amoeba Trichosphaerium sieboldi, the foraminiferan Saccammina sphaerica, and the gromiid Gromia dujardinii.
 Schaudinn conducted feeding experiments on live individuals of Trichosphaerium sieboldi kept in culture dishes to confirm that stercomata were accumulations of waste material produced as a byproduct of feeding.

 Taxonomic distribution

 Foraminifera

 Stercomata are produced by members of several different subclades of Foraminifera that possess organic-walled or agglutinated tests, including: single-chambered taxa with spherical organic-walled tests (e.g., Bathyallogromia and other undescribed species), single-chambered taxa with sac-like agglutinated tests (e.g., Saccammina and Leptammina), single-chambered taxa with tubular agglutinated tests (e.g., Bathysiphon), multi-chambered taxa with organic-walled tests (e.g., Nodellum and Resigella), taxa with complex agglutinated tests composed of delicate branching tubes (Komokioidea), and deep-sea taxa with large, complex tests agglutinated tests (Xenophyophorea).

+Saccamminid foraminiferans

+Unlike multi-chambered foraminiferans like Textulariids or Rotaliids, Saccamminids typically have just one test chamber, which is a key morphological feature.
+Saccamminid tests are often globular, ovoid, or flask-shaped, though some can take more complex, branching shapes.
+These generally simple shapes are helpful in the bathyal and abyssal sediments in which Saccamminids are abundant and genetically diverse.
+At abyssal depths, organic carbon flux is tiny, so every gram of biomass is essential.
+A single-chambered test costs less energy to build and maintain and requires less biomineralization or sediment manipulation to agglutinate than a multi-chambered test does.
+Saccamminids are therefore uniquely prevalent in low-food, low-oxygen environments where other calcareous foraminifera can be rare.